 if Openim is not running, there is no web server to answer the request.

-This port is heard by Opensim, so regions can chat to the server database for login, presence, and other services such as the region database so peopel can teleport from one region to another. in standalone HG sims like DreamWorld, regions must be on the same machine.
+This port is heard by Opensim, so regions can chat to the server database for login, presence, and other services such as the region database so people can teleport from one region to another.
+In DreamWorld, regions must be on the same machine.
 In Dreamgrid, just like osGrid or any other remotely attachable grid, the regions can run on any machine anywhere in the world.

 If you opened port 8003 to anyone on the web, you expose the internal database protocol to the web.
-Canyouseeme.org will not get a HTTP response, thus the tools report the port as not open.
 Anyone with the right knowledge could attach a region to your sim.
 If you run a DreamGrid and host regiona outside your LAN, it is recommended you use firewall rules to only allow access from know IP addresses running approved regions.

 Port 8004 and upwards: